huggingface/transformers/docs/source/en/model_doc/bros.md

 BROS stands for *BERT Relying On Spatiality*.
 It is an encoder-only Transformer model that takes a sequence of tokens and their bounding boxes as inputs and outputs a sequence of hidden states.
 BROS encode relative spatial information instead of using absolute spatial information.

-It is pre-trained with two objectives: a token-masked LM (TMLM) used in BERT, and a novel area-masked LM (AMLM) In TMLM, tokens are randomly masked, and the model predicts the masked tokens using spatial information and other unmasked tokens.
+It is pre-trained with two objectives: a token-masked language modeling objective (TMLM) used in BERT, and a novel area-masked language modeling objective (AMLM)
+In TMLM, tokens are randomly masked, and the model predicts the masked tokens using spatial information and other unmasked tokens.
 AMLM is a 2D version of TMLM.
 It randomly masks text tokens and predicts with the same information as TMLM, but it masks text blocks (areas).